Bleeding Fish

 Bleeding fish is a phrase used to describe the removal of blood from fish.
 It should be performed as soon as possible when the fish are caught.
 Bleeding fish is performed to preserve the quality and appearance of the meat.
 Mullet are bled by snapping the head of the body then sticking the index finger and middle fingers in their gills and ripping them out.
 The blood immediately starts to squirt out for about 10 seconds.
 There are a few main advantages to bleeding mullet: it results in whiter meat when filleted, there is a less fishy flavor present, and the bacteria spoilage is slowed down.

-Some fish have little scales, in others the number will vary, for example European King Carp have a few scales on top, but wild carp is fully covered with them.
-Scales can be removed with a scale removing scraper or back of the knife going from the tail toward the head.
-The scales will fly everywhere so the operation is best performed outside or by placing the fish in a large plastic bag.
+Some fish have little scales; in others, the number will vary, for example, European King Carp have a few scales on top, but wild carp is fully covered with them.
+Scales can be removed with a scale-removing scraper or the back of the knife going from the tail toward the head.
+The scales will fly everywhere, so the operation is best performed outside or by placing the fish in a large plastic bag.

 Gibbing and Bleeding Fish